rsyncOSX/RsyncOSX_archived/README.md

 The development of RsyncOSX commenced in 2015 as a private project to learn Swift.
 In 2019, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
 SwiftUI quickly became very popular, and after some investigation, I decided to commence another private project to learn SwiftUI.
 The model part of RsyncOSX was at that time quite stable, and I decided to refactor the GUI part of RsyncOSX by utilizing SwiftUI.
 And that is the short story behind the two applications.

-There are two versions for RsyncUI, one for all versions of macOS including macOS Sonoma and one for macOS Sonoma only.
-See the [changelog](https://rsyncui.netlify.app/post/changelog/) for more information.

 | App      | Lines & files | UI | Latest version  |  Version 1.0 |
 | ----------- | ----------- |   ----------- | -------- |  -------- |
 | RsyncUI   | about 14K, 165  | SwiftUI, declarativ     | 1.7.5 - 23 November 2023  | 6 May 2021  |